Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Improved performance and reactivity for the puppet auto visibility feature
 - Added a quantity multiplier to the kit spawn action

+`0.6.9`
+- Adding missing resources on the resource spawner
+- Improved text variable for notify and talk to include a whole bag of variables, from stats to var chars, and many others...
+- Improve math formula editor and text parsing editor
+- Scripted chest will no longer clear their content when no kit is configured on them.
+- Rework of the Feat Ban feature:
+    - This will not use the feat ban feature funcom anymore, instead it will manually prevent the teaching of the feat
+    - A notification will pop informing that the feat is banned
+    - Banned feat now appear in the knowledge panel
+    - Banned feat will be automatically unlearn at the next login of the player
+    - Banned feat can still be teached through the knowledge button in the player editor, events or the future scripting system

 # Fixes
 `0.6.0`